simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 }
 ```

-Dealing with the currency amounts is a bit more complex because, as well as stripping the whitespace we need to remove the currency symbol and any thousands delimiters:
+Dealing with the currency amounts is a bit more complex because, as well as stripping the whitespace, I need to remove the currency symbol and any thousands delimiters:

 ```awk
 function stripcurrency(value)